loicdescotte/loicdescotte.github.io/_posts/2015-06-19-play-akka-streams-twitter.md

 Its goal is to "provide a standard for asynchronous stream processing with non-blocking back pressure".
 In a few words, back pressure is the ability for a data producer to adapt the data transmission rate depending on the speed of the consumer, to avoid overwhelming it.

-This article will focus on Akka Streams, which is an implementation of Reactive-Streams that relies on Akka actors andu provides an higher level API on top of them.
+This article will focus on Akka Streams, which is an implementation of Reactive-Streams that relies on Akka actors and provides an higher level API on top of them.

 Play 3 will rely on Akka-Streams under the hood, and it will also allow to benefit from it to to handle data streams reactively, like we are doing today with Play 2 and the Iteratee API.
 Akka Streams is still tagged as "experimental", but the 1.0 version is close.
 With Play 2.4, it's already possible to use it, via Reactive-Streams to Iteratee and Iteratee to Reactive-Streams conversions.